krontech/chronos-utils/python_raw2dng/README.md

 For Linux:
 ./pyraw2dng.py -w (width) -l (length) (filename.raw)

+Optional arguments to add to decode 12-bit videos:
+The --packed option will decode the raw file as a 12-bit packed format generated from cameras with a software version v0.3.1 and newer.
+The --oldpack option will attempt to decode the raw file as a 12-bit packed format generated from software versions v0.3.0 and older.
+However due bugs in this encoding format, there may be off-by-one pixel errors in the encoded files.
+This is most noticeable as colour corruption after demosiac.

 If the script runs successfully, there will be a folder with the same name as your file containing the .dng images and the text "(filename).raw" will appear in the terminal.